andrewshaodev/LearningHowToLearn/index.md

 Focused brings new information into our brains

-Diffuse ties and contextualizes new information with older
+Diffuse ties and contextualizes new information with older, already processed information

+:bulb: Converting from Raw to Processed Data?

 ---